-A definite chill in the air coupled with the sly, subtle change of season that leaves an unmistakable colourful flair — soon it'll be the time of the year where summer melts into autumn again.
-Autumn in Taiwan is ideal for anything and everything (bless the weather); stop mourning if you missed the cherry blossoms in Japan earlier this year, it's time to gather your family and friends for a round of maple viewing.
-KKday scouted the whole of Taiwan to bring you the 5 best spot for maple viewing in Taiwan!
+A definite chill in the air coupled with the sly, subtle change of season that leaves an unmistakable colorful flair — soon it’ll be the time of the year where summer melts into autumn again.
+Autumn in Taiwan is ideal for a visit, the weather is much more welcoming and the beautiful nature and maple trees make it visually stunning too.
+KKday scouted the whole of Taiwan to bring you the 5 best spots for maple trees in Taiwan!

 |Small waterfall in Xiao Wulai Scenic Area (kuangchih cheng)|

-Ask anyone about Xiao Wulai Scenic Area and you'll definitely hear compliments about Xiao Wulai Waterfall.
-Other than snapping your Instagram photos, prepare to be amazed by the outstanding amount of activities you can do in this nature lover's heaven.
-Don't forget to slow down your footsteps and appreciate the smaller things the wonders of nature can offer you while strolling through the beautiful sea of red.
+Xiao Wulai Scenic Area is blessed with stunning natural beauty, waterfalls and lush forests add the distinct autumnal flavor provided by the maple trees.
+Other than snapping your Instagram photos, prepare to be amazed by the outstanding amount of activities you can do in this nature lover’s heaven.
+Don’t forget to slow down your footsteps and appreciate the smaller things the wonders of nature can offer you while strolling through the beautiful sea of red.